 Our volunteer Board of Directors is dedicated to ensuring that the mission of NCAC is achieved.

 Jerry Mitchell has been an active participant with the NorCal AIDS Cycle since first riding in the event in 2008.
-Jerry is a nearly 30 year employee of the American Express Company where he works as a global product marketing manager.
+Jerry is a 31 year employee of the American Express Company where he works as a global proposal strategy manager.
 Jerry's focus in his role as Board Chairperson is on growing event participation levels, raising as much as possible while spending as little as possible and ensuring that the many voices of riders and crew are heard and acknowledged as NorCal AIDS Cycle looks to the future.

 William Gruenloh is currently serving as the Director of Regulatory Affairs at the UC Davis Institute for Regenerative Cures after helping to found the program nine years ago.
 In this capacity, he oversees all university and federal regulatory submissions for the stem cell therapies development in the university's multi-million dollar stem cell program as well as assisting in grant writing and research project management.
 Involved in NCAC since 2012, he has cycled for the event four times and has served as a member of the NCAC Organizing Committee.
 He currently lives in Sacramento with his fiancé Garrett and their dog Dolce.

 Jason Russell is a certified public accountant (CPA) with his own firm, Russell CPAs, located in Sacramento, CA. Jason's clients consist of small to mid-sized not-for-profit organizations and for-profit small businesses located through the greater California central valley.
 These clients utilize Russell CPAs services for tax preparation, consulting, staffing and audits.
 Jason first became involved with NCAC as the Treasurer of the Capital City AIDS Fund (a former parent organization of NCAC) in 2008.
 Jason also serves as the treasurer for the Sacramento Zoological Society.
-He lives in West Sacramento with his husband Steven Walker and their two four-legged kids, Abby and Rolo.
+He lives in West Sacramento with his husband Steven Walker.

 Robyn Learned first became involved in NCAC in 2014 when she was asked to attend an Org Committee Meeting by her former employer (a benefiting agency).
 She was unable to participate that year because of conflicting HIV Test Counselor Training, but was very excited to join the Crew in 2015.
 It took very little time for her to realize that her heart was calling her to ride.
 The Riding Bug bite on her first training ride of the NCAC 2016 season and she hasn't looked back since.
 Robyn is looking forward to being a part of the NCAC Board of Directors and to continue riding and raising much needed funds for all the great organizations the NorCal AIDS Cycle serves.